Growth and nodal current of complexified horocycle eigenfunctions: Introduction

 Unfortunately, to author's best knowledge, there is no theory of operators of such a kind.
 To calculate a "composition" we apply complex stationary phase method (\cite{Treves2}, \cite{Hor1}).
 To this end, we need a global maximum property given by Lemma \ref{lemma:kernel_define_and_max}.

-In this manner, in Section \ref{sec:pdo} we construct smooth functions $b_{1,t}(z,\xi)\colon T^*\HH\to (0,+\infty)$, $B(P)\colon \mathcal G_{1}\setminus\HH\to (0,+\infty)$ with the following property.
-For any $a\in C_0^\infty(\Sigma_t)$, there exists a smooth symbol $\underline{a} \colon T^*\HH\to \R$ such that, first, $\underline{a}$ coincides to $b_{1,t}\cdot (a\circ M_t)$ on $\{H_1=1/2\}$, second, for pseudodifferential operator $A := \Op_{1/\tau} \underline a$, we have
+In this manner, in Section \ref{sec:pdo} we construct smooth functions $\mathpzc b(z,\xi)\colon T^*\HH\to (0,+\infty)$, $B(P)\colon \mathcal G_{1}\setminus\HH\to (0,+\infty)$ with the following property.
+For any $a\in C_0^\infty(\Sigma_t)$, there exists a smooth symbol $\underline{a} \colon T^*\HH\to \R$ such that, first, $\underline{a}$ coincides to $\mathpzc b\cdot (a\circ M_t)$ on $\{H_1=1/2\}$, second, for pseudodifferential operator $A := \Op_{1/\tau} \underline a$, we have

 (see Propositions \ref{prop:pdo} and \ref{prop:weakstarconvergence} for more precise statement).
-Function $B$ is given by an expression depending on $\tau$ and frequency $s$ of $u$ but not on $u$ itself.
-This is a sliced and more precise version of Theorem \ref{th:growth}.
+Function $B$ is given by an expression depending on $\tau$ and $s$ but not on $u$.
+As we indicated above, auxiliary mollifier $g$ is involved both in $B$ and $\mathpzc b$.
+Semiclassical measure of sequence $\{u\}$ is concentrated at $\{H_1=1/2\}$.
+Thus, to calculate the asymptotics of the right-hand side, it is enough to know the symbol of $A$ only on this critical energy level set.

-To arrive to Theorem \ref{th:growth}, it remains to calculate asymptotics for $B$ as $\tau\to\infty$ (Section \ref{sec:B_asymp}).
+To arrive to Theorem \ref{th:growth}, it remains to calculate asymptotics for $B$ as $\tau\to+\infty$ (Section \ref{sec:B_asymp}), here we also eliminate $g$.
 It requires more applications of stationary phase and Laplace method.
-Function $B_0$ figuring at the answers in Theorem \ref{th:growth} and Theorem \ref{th:main} is obtained in the following manner.
+Function $B_0$ figuring at the answers in Theorem~\ref{th:growth} and Theorem~\ref{th:main} is obtained in the following manner.
 Any $P\in\mathcal G_1$ can be written as $P=h_{-it}(z,\theta)$ for some $z\in\HH$, $t\in(0,1)$ and $\theta\in\R\mmod2\pi$.
 Then

+with gauge factor $G$ being defined in (\ref{eq:gauge_factor}).
 We thus may give a brief and qualitative reformulation of Theorem \ref{th:growth}: